Public vs Private Spas: Can Hot Tubs Make You Sick?

 - Test hot tub chemical levels before each use, and ensure proper levels—2-4 ppm for chlorine, 4-6 ppm for bromine, and pH of 7.2-7.8.

-- Clean the spa, replace the water, and change the filter at regular recommended intervals.
+- Perform regular maintenance, clean the spa, replace the water, and change the filter at regular recommended intervals.

 - Keep the water temperature at 104 degrees or below at all times.